KatVHarris/ALIEbot/README.md

 Catch all, generic response that is the default response for unknown intents that are returned in LUIS.

 #### Help
 Gives hints as to what the user can do with the Bot.
+Help cahanges base on the version of ALIE.

 #### CoreCommand
 States A.L.I.E.'s core command.